omarshatani/frontend-nanodegree-feedreader/README.md

 The application logic is contained in the [app.js](js/app.js) file.
 Editing this file may stop the application from running, so be careful!

-All the tests of the application can be found in the [feedreader.js](spec/feedreader.js) file.
+All the tests run by Jasmine can be found in the [feedreader.js](spec/feedreader.js) file.

 ## Code dependencies